Annotation

 A free-text note attached to a Scenario by a Member — used to add context, decisions, or caveats that the code alone cannot express.

-A Scenario captures what the product does.
-An Annotation captures everything around that — the design rationale, the customer who asked for the behaviour, the edge case the team chose not to support yet, the workaround engineering put in until a refactor lands.
+A Scenario captures the behaviour itself.
+An Annotation captures everything around it — the design rationale, the customer who asked for the behaviour, the edge case the team chose not to support yet, the workaround engineering put in until a refactor lands.
 Things the code does not say on its own.

 The point of Annotations is to keep the spec honest about its own limits.
 The code is one source of truth; the team's tacit knowledge is another.
 An Annotation is the smallest possible bridge between the two without re-introducing a parallel doc.